Kensington Treaty: History

+By the early 2020s, the UK–Germany relationship had waned, partially due to Brexit.
+Whereas the UK was Germany's third-largest trading partner in 2016, in the 2021 German federal election, the UK dropped out of the list of Germany's top ten trading partners entirely in 2022.
+By September 2024, only 1% of Germans voted the UK as their most important trade partner.

-On 23 October 2024, the British and German defence ministers, John Healey and Boris Pistorius respectively, signed the Trinity House Agreement in London in order to strengthen the countries' shared defence interests as part of an "endeavour to enhance the interoperability, interchangeability, and integration of their armed forces".
+On 23 October 2024, the contemporaneous British and German defence ministers, John Healey and Boris Pistorius respectively, signed the Trinity House Agreement in London in order to strengthen the countries' shared defence interests as part of an "endeavour to enhance the interoperability, interchangeability, and integration of their armed forces".
+Planning for this treaty had begun before Labour's return to government, with Sir Keir Starmer and Olaf Scholz beginning to progress the bilateral relationship before the former was in office.
+The 2022 Russian invasion of Ukraine was also a key catalyst for a closer UK–Germany defence relationship.

 The Kensington Treaty builds on the agreements of the Trinity House Agreements in regards to the two countries' involvement in the Russo-Ukrainian War.
 British–German defence collaboration was also expanded upon in May 2025 with the two countries agreeing to develop precision weaponry together.

-On 17 July 2025, the German Chancellor Friedrich Merz met British Prime Minister Sir Keir Starmer in London to host talks on security.
+On 17 July 2025, the German chancellor Friedrich Merz travelled with the German foreign secretary Johann Wadephul to London to meet the British prime minister Sir Keir Starmer, to sign the new treaty, and to hold further talks.
 It marked the Chancellor's first official visit to the United Kingdom during his premiership.
-However, a large amount of the treaty was actually negotiated by the previous German administration of Olaf Scholz.
+However, much of the treaty had been negotiated by the previous German administration during the premiership of Olaf Scholz.

-The deal itself was signed at the Victoria and Albert Museum in Kensington, its location being the namesake of the treaty; the location was chosen to reflect the historic link between the two countries (Queen Victoria was British and Prince Albert was German).

-The deal was also signed by foreign secretaries David Lammy and Johann Wadephul.
-After the deal was signed, Starmer and Merz travelled to 10 Downing Street for further talks, which took place over a shared lunch.
+The deal itself was signed at the Victoria and Albert Museum in Kensington, the museum's location being the namesake of the treaty; the location was chosen to reflect the historic link between the two countries (Queen Victoria was British and Prince Albert was German).
+As well as Starmer and Merz, the treaty was also signed by foreign secretaries David Lammy and Johann Wadephul.
+After the treaty was signed, Starmer and Merz travelled to 10 Downing Street for further talks, which took place over a shared lunch.
 It was there that Merz announced that German defence company STARK would open a factory in Swindon, Wiltshire.